Mário Lago: Biography

-Because of his political beliefs, Lago was imprisoned seven times - 1932, 1941, 1946, 1949, 1952, 1964 and 1969.
+Because of his political beliefs, Lago was imprisoned seven times – in 1932, 1941, 1946, 1949, 1952, 1964 and 1969.

 He married Zeli, daughter of the communist militant Henrique Cordeiro, until her death in 1997.
 The couple had five children: Antônio Henrique, Graça Maria, Mário Lago Filho, Luís Carlos (named after Luís Carlos Prestes) and Vanda.
 He was a supporter of Fluminense Football Club.

 Artistic career

-Lago started on poetry with 15 years old, publishing a poem on the magazine "Fon-Fon".
+Lago started writing poetry at 15 years old, publishing a poem in the magazine "Fon-Fon".
 He wrote revue plays and songs from 1933 to 1958, also acting in stage and radio plays, invited by fellow actor Joracy Camargo.
 With Braguinha, he wrote the screenplay for the 1939 film Banana da Terra, starring Carmen Miranda.

 The first song he wrote was "Menina, eu sei de uma coisa", in partnership with Custódio Mesquita, recorded in 1935 by Mário Reis.
 Three years later, Orlando Silva recorded Mario's song "Nada além".

 His best known works were "Ai! que saudade da Amélia", "Atire a primeira pedra", in partnership with Ataulfo Alves; "É tão gostoso, seu moço", with Chocolate, "Número um", with Benedito Lacerda, the samba "Fracasso" and the carnival song "Aurora", with Roberto Roberti, recorded by Carmen Miranda.

 In "Ai! que saudade da Amélia", the description of an idealized woman became so popular that "Amélia" became a synonym in Brazil for a submissive, resigned woman dedicated to housework.